 Size breakdown:

-Finished basements: 43 of 80 sales (54%) had a finished basement — a higher rate than Lehi (27%) or Saratoga Springs.
-Finished basement homes had a median of $387,000 vs. $380,000 for unfinished — a modest $7,000 premium.
-If a finished basement is important to you, Eagle Mountain gives you real options.
+Finished basements: 43 of 80 sales (54%) had a finished basement — significantly higher than Lehi (27%) or Saratoga Springs.
+Homes with finished basements had a median of $387,000 vs. $380,000 without — a modest $7,000 premium.
+If a finished basement is a priority, Eagle Mountain gives you the most options in Utah County's townhome market.

 Bedroom Breakdown